jadecobra/python_tdd_exercises/NONE.md

 # Data Structures

-Let us take a look at Data Structures in python using Test Driven Development.
-This chapter covers the null object `None`
+This chapter covers the null object `None` using Test Driven Development in python

 ### Prerequisites